sparkflows/sparkflows-docs/docs/installation/installer.rst

 java -jar sparkflows.jar

-Default port for sparkflows is: 8080
+Default port for sparkflows is : 8080

 You can also change the port number while installing or starting the server.